Equivariant maps to subshifts whose points have small stabilizers: Abstract

 \section{Abstract}

 Let $\G$ be a countably infinite group.
 Given $k \in \N$, we use $\Free(k^\G)$ to denote the free part of the Bernoulli shift action $\G \acts k^\G$.
 Seward and Tucker-Drob showed that there exists a free subshift $\Sh \subseteq \Free(2^\G)$ such that every free Borel action of $\G$ on a Polish space admits a Borel $\G$-equivariant map to $\Sh$.
 Here we generalize this result as follows.
 Let $\Sh$ be a subshift of finite type \ep{for example, $\Sh$ could be the set of all proper colorings of the Cayley graph of $\G$ with some finite number of colors}.
 Suppose that $\pi \colon \Free(k^\G) \to \Sh$ is a continuous $\G$-equivariant map and let $\Stab(\pi)$ be the set of all group elements that fix every point in the image of $\pi$.
 Unless $\pi$ is constant, $\Stab(\pi)$ is a finite normal subgroup of $\G$.
-We prove that there exists a subshift $\Sh' \subseteq \Sh$ such that: \begin{itemize} \item the stabilizer of every point in $\Sh'$ is $\Stab(\pi)$, and \item every free Borel action of $\G$ on a Polish space admits a Borel $\G$-equivariant map to $\Sh'$. \end{itemize} As an application, we deduce that if $F$ is a nonempty finite symmetric subset of $\G$ of size $|F| = d$ not containing the identity and $\Col(F, d + 1) \subseteq (d+1)^\G$ is the set of all proper $(d+1)$-colorings of the Cayley graph of $\G$ corresponding to $F$, then there is a free subshift $\Sh \subseteq \Col(F, d+1)$ such that every free Borel action of $\G$ on a Polish space admits a Borel $\G$-equivariant map to $\Sh$.
+We prove that there exists a subshift $\Sh' \subseteq \Sh$ such that: \begin{itemize} \item the stabilizer of every point in $\Sh'$ is $\Stab(\pi)$, and \item every free Borel action of $\G$ on a Polish space admits a Borel $\G$-equivariant map to $\Sh'$. \end{itemize} In particular, if the shift action of $\G$ on the image of $\pi$ is faithful (i.e., if $\Stab(\pi)$ is trivial), then the subshift $\Sh'$ is free.
+As an application of this general result, we deduce that if $F$ is a finite symmetric subset of $\G \setminus \set{\mathbf{1}}$ of size $|F| = d \geq 1$ and $\Col(F, d + 1) \subseteq (d+1)^\G$ is the set of all proper $(d+1)$-colorings of the Cayley graph of $\G$ corresponding to $F$, then there is a free subshift $\Sh \subseteq \Col(F, d+1)$ such that every free Borel action of $\G$ on a Polish space admits a Borel $\G$-equivariant map to $\Sh$.